+The Linux Audit System is a great facility but is not install on Ubuntu be default.
 As we have seen, previously, CentOS does not need us to install the audit system, it ships as standard.
-If you are using Ubuntu, though, this is probably something you would want to install.
-The required packages are included in the standard repos and we can install the Linux Audit System on Ubuntu 18.04 with the following command:
+If you are using Ubuntu, though, this is probably something you would want to install and we step you through the process here.
+The required packages are included in the standard Unbuntu repos and we can install the Linux Audit System on Ubuntu 18.04 with the following command:

 $ sudo apt install -y auditd audispd-plugins

-Unlike the service on CentOS 7 it is possible to stop the service, if required, with systemctl.
+The installation of the package, as is the case mostly with Debian packages, will start the auditd service and add the plugins so we can talk directory with the service.
+However, unlike the service on CentOS 7 it is possible to stop the service, if required, with systemctl.
 We can examine how this is done by reading the unit file for the auditd service.
 This is easy with the command systemctl.
+To list the contents of the service file we can systemctl on both CentOS and Ubuntu, first we list the CentOS file:

 $ systemctl cat auditd